Spam Subscriptions

 Important notes:

 We suggest setting the antiflood system to 1 minute or more.
 By default it is set to 5 seconds, allowing you to perform all the initial tests without trouble.
-The only issue that you can face if you increase the antiflood value, could be with subscriptions coming from the same office, where people share (usually) the same external IP address.
+The only issue you can face if you increase the antiflood value, could be with subscriptions coming from the same office, where people share (usually) the same external IP address.

 If you have more than one subscription form on your site on different pages and with different purposes (for example different forms to subscribe to different lists), the antiflood system may prevent a new subscription through a different form if performed too quickly.
 Read more about repeated subscriptions here.